The park has been named Kalgulup Regional Park to reflect the area’s significance to Noongar people.

 Maidens Head lookout

-Maidens Upper Lookout ‘s new look with 360-degree view
+Maidens Upper Lookout‘s new look with 360-degree view

-The project includes:
+The project included:

 • a new accessible pathway to a lower lookout